 Patents issued applied and are pending for the HGA.

 A control thermocouple for the hot air generator part is included.
 Steam output temperature thermocouples and brackets are sold separately, or users may provide their own.
-An electrical 110-120V 50/60Hz supply is required for this unit.
-1KW system requires compressed air input.
+This unit requires an electrical 110-120V 50/60Hz supply.
+The 1KW system requires compressed air input.

-RELATIVE HUMIDITY DEPENDS ON TEMPERATURE; SPECIFIC HUMIDITY IS RELATED TO THE MASS ONLY.
-IT IS EASY TO BE CONFUSED BETWEEN RELATIVE AND SPECIFIC HUMIDITY.
+RELATIVE HUMIDITY DEPENDS ON TEMPERATURE; SPECIFIC HUMIDITY IS RELATED TO THE MASS O LY.
+IT IS EASY TO BE CONFUSED BETWEEN RELATIVE AND SPECIFIC HUMID TY.
 See below from http://www.pals.iastate.edu/mteor/mt206/lectures/feb7/tsld020.htm.

 Saturation water pressure vs. temperature (ref)